bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 * App ID
 * Secret Value

+## Azure Portal - Grant Role Permissions to Registered App

+You can create a custom role to grant the app the needed permissions to perform the actions of the freeze thaw script.
+Provided here is the JSON to create this role: <>

 ## Azure Portal - Review the Epic Iris VM

 Record the following for the Epic VM: